Test Prep Webinar:

 Summer School Science Content for Free

 Let’s be honest.
 Summer school can be a drag for students.
-Why not liven up the classroom with middle school science games?
+Why not liven up the classroom with middle school science content for free?
+Let’s play!

 With Legends of Learning’s $100 in complimentary game coins and no obligations, teachers (and schools) have nothing to lose.
-In a period of six weeks, a class of 30 students could play a game every school day and there would still be extra credits left over.
+In six weeks, a class of 30 students could play a game every school day and there would still be extra credits left over.

 There are 900 games currently available in 90 lessons spanning Earth and Space, Life, and Physical Sciences learning objectives.
 If you are teaching any middle school science content, there is a game for you.
 Log in or create an account today, and explore our library.